 The Centre of Excellence for Matrimonial Real Property, which was hosted by the National Aboriginal Lands Managers Association, has achieved its mandate and is no longer operational as of March 31, 2021.

 Find out what rights and protections are available after the end of a marriage, common-law relationship or death of a spouse or common-law partner.

-As of March 2018, 13 First Nations have created their own laws under this Act; and another 37 have created their own matrimonial real property rules as a component of their Land Code laws under the First Nations Land Management Act.
+As of February 2022, 17 First Nations have enacted their own laws under FHRMIRA.
+Another 40 First Nations have enacted their own matrimonial real property laws under their Land Code established under the Framework Agreement on First Nations Land Management.
 Most other First Nations operate under the provisional federal rules.
-A First Nation that has not yet enacted its own matrimonial real property laws may choose to do so at any time.
+A First Nation that has not yet enacted its own matrimonial real property law may choose to do so at any time.

 To find out more, consult the desk book.